vermont42/ProgrammaticLayout/README.md

 // 1: This line creates the left-hand `UIViewController`, a `BreedBrowseVC`, and embeds it in a `UINavigationController`, which is necessary because the user will drill down from this screen to a `BreedDetailVC` for information about a specific cat breed.
 If you needed to customize `UINavigationController`'s behavior, you could use a subclass of that class.

-// 2: This line set the name, "Browse", and the icon, a sitting cat, of the `BreedBrowseVC`'s `UITabBarItem`.
+// 2: This line sets the name, "Browse", and the icon, a sitting cat, of the `BreedBrowseVC`'s `UITabBarItem`.

 // 3: This line creates the right-hand `UIViewController`, a `CreditsVC`.
 There is no drill-down from credits, so there is no `UINavigationController`.